 What are boundaries?

-Both needs are healthy, but if your partner doesn’t tell you they need down time to transition from work to home before they are ready to engage with you, you might not realise they have a need that is different from yours.
+Both needs are healthy, but if your partner doesn’t tell you they need downtime to transition from work to home before they are ready to engage with you, you might not realise they have a need that is different from yours.
 You might accidentally violate their boundaries without meaning to.

 What are healthy boundaries?

-Empowerment and a sense of safety are other important advantages to healthy boundaries.
-Maintaining healthy boundaries ensures your physical, mental, and emotional needs and limits are not violated.
+Empowerment and a sense of safety are other important advantages to boundaries.
+Maintaining boundaries ensures your physical, mental, and emotional needs and limits are not violated.
 They also gain you the freedom to be assertive.
 You can truthfully say ‘yes’ or ‘no’ without suffering any feelings of fear or guilt for expressing what you need.

-Some examples of healthy boundaries include:
+Some examples of how to set clear boundaries include:

 - Clearly expressing what you are and are not comfortable with